zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 ## Computer and Peripherals

 * [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64): My first computer.
-* [Mac Studio](https://www.apple.com/mac-studio/): I have a beefy mac to do my work, content creation, gaming, and streaming.
+* [Mac Studio](https://www.apple.com/mac-studio/): I have a beefy Mac to do my work, content creation, gaming, and streaming.
 * [Mac Mini Intel 2018](https://www.apple.com/mac-mini/): I use this as a local build and test environment, and experimental server.